UBIT: Four Letters Your Nonprofit Needs to Know

 What are your obligations as an employer when it comes to providing health insurance coverage to former employees?
 This article will help you understand the requirements under Federal law (COBRA) and Georgia law.
 Find out whether your nonprofit is governed by COBRA or state continuation coverage and determine whether you have to offer coverage and …

 Once you get your 501(c)(3) status from the IRS, your paperwork has just begun!
 Federal, state and some local governments require that you file additional forms; some filings are one-time-only and others are required on a regular basis.
-Our new guide will help you determine whether you are current on the filings usually required of …
+Our filings guide will help you determine whether you are current on the filings usually required of …

 When working with children, nonprofit employees and volunteers should always be mindful of the possibility that a child has been or is currently being abused.
 Anyone who suspects child abuse is encouraged to report such abuse to the authorities, but did you know that certain individuals are required by law to do so?
 If you …